Ai Accountant

 3. Blaze Import (Impressive Star)

-Excel-to-Tally import tool for masters + transactions with reusable mapping—handy when you’re bulk-posting entries from client templates.
+Excel-to-Tally import tool for masters and transactions with reusable mapping.
+Handy when you're bulk-posting entries from client templates.

 4. Excel-Tally (TallyConnect)

-Template-driven Excel import workflow that’s commonly used for statement/bulk data imports into TallyPrime.
+Template-driven Excel import workflow commonly used for statement and bulk data imports into TallyPrime.

 5. Bank Plugin

-Adds banking initiation + automated reconciliation layer from within desktop accounting workflows (used when the client wants tighter bank ops + accounting linkage).
+Adds banking initiation and automated reconciliation layer from within desktop accounting workflows.
+Used when the client wants tighter bank ops and accounting linkage.

 6. Print Seal & Signature on Vouchers (Impressive Star)